gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 But before she could tell Sindy,
 Dockety started to dive,
 shallow at first and then steeper.
-Maddy grabbed her sister's arm instinctively.
+Maddy clutched her sister's arm.
 "What's happening?" she shouted.

 "We are being pursued,"